coderefinery/2022-03-22-workshop/content/volunteer.md

 This is a big task, but together with our volunteer exercise leaders, we can do it.

-Volunteer to be an **exercise leader** at CodeRefienry, and you will:
+Volunteer to be an **exercise leader** at CodeRefinery, and you will:
 - Mentor and provide positive encouragement for your team; guide them through the workshop.
 - Attend our quick exercise leader training (one hour, see schedule)